Wsercombe/assignment-3/README.md

 ## Description

-*_The user answers multiple choice questions and the program has scores for each programming language, the language with the highest score is returned_
+* _The user enters a number into the page form, the program will increment from 0 to the user's number and display a message in a comma separated list_
+* _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
+* _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
+* _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_

 ## Setup/Installation Requirements

-* _The user should have access to the Github repository_
+* _Navigate to the gitub page to find the application_
-* _The user should be able to clone the repository and view the application on a web browser_
+* _Clone the application from the github address to their local computer_
+* _Open the html application with a supported web browser (Chrome, FireFox, Edge, among those supported)_

 ## Known Bugs

-* _I have no logic for when there is a tie_
+* _N/A_

 ## License